CMakePP/CMaize/docs/src/background/other_projects.rst

 CMake++ :cite:`cmakepp` is a tour-de-force of what is possible with the traditional CMake language.
-At its core, CMake++ is meant to be more of a library for CMake, then a build system.
+At its core, CMake++ is meant to be more of a library for CMake than a build system.
 That said it does contain a number of features which can be used to simplify writing build systems including native dependency management support.
 While CMake++ would have been an excellent starting point for CMaize, the CMake++ project has been abandoned and lacks documentation